TheCodeBlacksmith/Travelling-Sales-Man-Problem-Implementation-/README.md

 # Description
 This was done as part of group where we designed and implemented the Held-Karp algorithm for the Traveling Sales Man Problem utilizing Python and JSON within the Visual Studio Code editor.

+For more details please see the `algo-desc.pdf file`

 # Compilation & Running Instructions:

 The files can be executed from the terminal as described in the project PDF from the containing folder: